 Alpha brain waves are relatively low frequency (8–13Hz), waves that are associated with the feeling of being relaxed but awake.
 Oh, and they are also involved in the early stages of sleep.
 Meditation creates these brainwaves.
 So, when you meditate, you put your brain into a state similar to early sleep.
 Indeed, this is one reason why meditation helps us get to sleep.

 So no, it isn’t that surprising if you feel tired when you meditate.
 But what can you do?
 Thankfully, it’s pretty easy to stop feeling sleepy when meditating.

 1: Change to a more active technique

-If you always meditate by yourself, find a local meditation group to join.
+If you always meditate by yourself, consider joining a local meditation group.
 You will feel more involved in the meditation and more awake when you practice.

 Or you can choose to meditate with me in an online session.